 This is why it is recommended to check for broken links periodically.

-There is a whole host of ways to check for broken links, but one of the easiest and most efficient ways is with the ScreamingFrog SEO Software.
+There are many ways to check for broken links, but one of the easiest and most efficient ways is with the ScreamingFrog SEO Software.

 To find broken links on your site using ScreamingFrog, enter your domain URL in the space provided and click the “Start” button.
 Once the crawling is complete, select the Response Codes tab and filter your results based on “Client Error (4xx)”.
 You should now be able to see all links that are broken.